meetuparchive/learn-rust/class1.md

 struct Person(String, u32);
 ```

-New type structs are like a combination between structs and tuples.
+New type structs sit somewhere in between structs and tuples.
 Like tuples,
 these struct fields are referenced by index, they don't have names.
 Like vanilla structs,
 they have named types.